 Being a small town, Woody Creek does not have a public transit system used by locals to get to and from work.

-The education level of Woody Creek citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.82% of adults 25 and older in Woody Creek have a college degree.
+The percentage of adults in Woody Creek who are college-educated is close to the national average for all communities of 21.84%: 17.82% of the adults in Woody Creek have a bachelor's degree or advanced degree.

 The per capita income in Woody Creek in 2022 was $44,867, which is middle income relative to Colorado, and upper middle income relative to the rest of the US.
 This equates to an annual income of $179,468 for a family of four.
 However, Woody Creek contains both very wealthy and poor people as well.